frontenddogma/web-development-glossary/manuscript/c.md

 : → DNS spoofing

 California Consumer Privacy Act
 : A state statute intended to enhance privacy rights and consumer protection for residents of California, United States.
 The bill was passed in 2018, amending the California Civil Code.
-The intentions of the CCPA are to provide California residents with the right to know what personal data is being collected about them; to know whether their personal data is sold or disclosed and to whom; to say no to the sale of personal data; to access their personal data; to request a business to delete personal information about a consumer collected from that consumer; and not to be discriminated against for exercising their privacy rights. [†](#w-ccpa)
+The intentions of the CCPA are to provide California residents with the right to know what personal data is being collected about them; to know whether their personal data is sold or disclosed and to whom; to say “no” to the sale of personal data; to access their personal data; to request a business to delete personal information about a consumer collected from that consumer; and not to be discriminated against for exercising their privacy rights. [†](#w-ccpa)

 Call stack
 : A mechanism for an interpreter (like the JavaScript interpreter in a web browser) to keep track of its place in a script that calls multiple functions—what function is currently being run and what functions are called from within that function, etc. [‡](#m-call-stack)